Auckland exodus: Motorways gridlocked as commuters flee flood-hit city

-There are massive delays across Auckland’s flood-affected motorway network, some ferry services have been cancelled and trains from Britomart have been suspended until further notice.

-The council is now urging motorists to delay travel, warning the only train services running are on the Southern and Eastern Lines between Papakura and Otahuhu and Manukau and Otahuhu.
+The bus network was also experiencing significant delays and higher numbers of cancellations because of heavy traffic and detours on some routes, Koper said.

+“Services on the Northern Busway are slower than usual because of damage to a section of busway near Akoranga Station, which is now down to one lane.”

-Several buses have also been detoured due to flooding and public transport users are being asked to check the AT mobile app for updates.
+Several buses have also been detoured because of flooding and public transport users are being asked to check the AT mobile app for updates.

 “We urge Aucklanders to take extreme care when travelling, with heavy rainfall already causing surface flooding across Auckland.
 Please stay clear of floodwaters and don’t drive through them as this poses a serious risk to your safety.”

+There were heavy patches of traffic congestion throughout the region and a number of road closures in place, particularly north of Auckland, he said.

+“For people who do still need to travel tonight we are warning that there will be heavy traffic across the road network for some time, so we are asking them to be patient, careful and considerate towards other road users.”

-A state of local emergency has been declared in Auckland as flooding swamps the region as a MetService meteorologist warns the most intense rainfall is yet to come.
+A state of local emergency has been declared in Auckland as flooding swamps the region, and as a MetService meteorologist warns the most intense rainfall is yet to come.

 Auckland Mayor Wayne Brown, who is in Sydney, has delegated his powers to deputy mayor Desley Simpson.